jonnonz1/nz-statute-book/acts/public/1993/films-videos-and-publications-classification-act-1993.md

   (e) that—or both, must not be publicly displayed in any place in which the publication is available for supply, and must be shown in that place only to persons who make a direct request for the publication or, as the case requires, the poster.
     (i) the publication; or
-    (ii) any advertising poster relating to the publication,— (5) The conditions that may be imposed pursuant to this section in respect of the public display of a film are as follows:
+    (ii) any advertising poster relating to the publication,— (5) The conditions that may be imposed pursuant to this section in respect of the public display of a film (other than a film that is video on-demand content) are as follows:
   (a) that—or both, must be publicly displayed only in premises, or a part of premises, set aside for the public display of restricted publications (whether or not articles other than restricted publications are also displayed in those premises or that part of those premises):
     (i) the film; or
     (ii) any film poster relating to the film (whether or not the poster is attached to the cassette, case, or other container in which the film is kept),—